thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

         Recommendation is to [**clone**](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop){target="_blank"} this [**GitHub**](https://github.com/thomasyang44/sko-tech-academy){target="_blanks"} repository so that you have all the artifacts and labs on your local machine.

     [Go to top of section](#faq-100) | [Go to top of page](#faq-overview)

+    [^1]:
+        The Client Onboarding assets have been adapted from the
+        <a href="https://github.com/IBM/cp4ba-labs/tree/main/21.0.3" target="_blank">IBM TechJam 21.0.3</a>
+        materials as developed by the IBM SWAT Team